redpesk-common/afb-libcontroller/docs/controllerConfig.md

 ## OnLoad section

 Onload section defines startup time configuration.
-Onload may provide multiple initialisation profiles, each with a different uid.
+Onload may provide multiple initialization profiles, each with a different uid.

 You can define the following keys or arrays of the following keys: